H4kt/ktor-docs/readme.md

         swagger {
             path = "/docs"
         }

     }

 }
 ```

 ### Usage
-In order for your route to be included in the resulting specification it has to be defined via an [extension function](https://github.com/H4kt/ktor-docs/blob/main/src/main/kotlin/dev/h4kt/ktorDocs/dsl/RoutingDsl.kt) provided by the Ktor docs library.
+In order for your route to be included in the resulting specification it has to be defined using a custom [extension function](https://github.com/H4kt/ktor-docs/blob/main/src/main/kotlin/dev/h4kt/ktorDocs/dsl/RoutingDsl.kt) provided by KtorDocs

-**Make sure to import the extension function whenever attempting to use doucumentation capabilities, otherwise it won't work!**

-You can define and use path and query parameters by creating a class extending [RouteParameters](https://github.com/H4kt/ktor-docs/blob/main/src/main/kotlin/dev/h4kt/ktorDocs/types/parameters/RouteParameters.kt).
-Those parameters will be type safe and documented in the resulting spec.

 GreetingController.kt
 ```kotlin